Posted in

 Workout Structure (3 days, non-consecutive):

-• 5-minute dynamic warm-up (arm circles, leg swings, torso twists)
+• Warm-Up: 5-minute dynamic warm-up (arm circles, leg swings, trunk twists)

 Key Focus: Form over everything.
 Record yourself or use a mirror to check your positions.